JacobReid91/Uni-DUX-Y1-A3/README.md

 # Uni-DUX-Y1-A3

+11:19 11/06/25 - Updated to mention changes from wireframe, listed as follows:
+                 All images on the wireframe are AI generated using Canva's built-in AI image generator - changed to placeholders in the build
+                 Added a top navigation bar to aid navigation Added a footer for copyright and potential room for links Changes on Store Main Page:
+                 AI generated  images replaced with generic placeholders Made up game names added to the New & Trending Section Changes on Listing Page:
+                 AI generated images replaced with placeholders.
+                 Added small placeholder image in the box saying Minor Descriptor/Reviews/Tags Added horizontal rule to help divide and organize the page Changes on Checkout Page:
+                 AI generated images replaced with placeholders.
+                 Table lines added to maintain organization, and grey boxes removed to make things clearer.

 13:08 11/06/25 - ran out of energy, motivation, and willpower to continue on this.

 11:35 11/06/25 - corrected minor typos, links now work properly, added title to checkout.html